- Project planning helps ensure ideas become products.

-Like in our cake example, each step in the project will need somebody who’s in charge of it, and tasked with delivering results.
+Like in our cake example, each step in the project will need somebody who’s in charge of it and tasked with delivering results.
 They should understand their part of the process, be able to commit the time, and have insight into the needs of stakeholders in each step.

 The Benefits of IdeaScale’s Project Planning Feature

-IdeaScale’s project planning feature helps you set up and launch your projects with valuable tools for every step of the way.
+IdeaScale’s project planning feature helps you set up and launch your projects with valuable tools every step of the way.

-This tool allows your most active innovators and forward thinkers to volunteer for a role in each step of your project plan.
+This tool allows your most active innovators and forwards thinkers to volunteer for a role in each step of your project plan.
 They take ownership of an idea you’d like to turn into reality, shepherd it through the process, and serve as the idea’s advocate and champion.
-It’s ideal for those employees who would like to learn more about idea evaluation, and who can turn a thought into something bigger.
+It’s ideal for those employees who would like to learn more about idea evaluation and who can turn a thought into something bigger.

 Cost & Value Estimation

 Every project comes with a cost, even if time is the only resource used.
 And few projects go exactly according to schedule and budget.
 Our cost and value estimation tool lets you work out how much you can spend, and the possible return.